Coronavirus (COVID-19)

 The Federal Government’s recent expansion of Telehealth services means that you can access doctors, nurses, specialists and allied health providers remotely if you are an Australian citizen.
 This means that you can talk to the healthcare provider, get scripts, medications and referrals over the phone or online.

 If you require this service you should ask your doctor or healthcare provider about their Telehealth options.
-Telehealth services are available for free to anyone with a Medicare card until 30 September 2020.

 Tip: You can learn more about Telehealth and how it works on the Doctors on Demand website (external link).